 2. Defaulting Clearing Member’s Guaranty Fund Contribution

 (2x Guaranty Fund Contributions for a single Clearing Member default)

 The Guaranty Fund — Application of Guaranty Fund assets in the event of a default

-The order in which the F&O Guaranty Fund assets are applied in the event of a Clearing Member default is as follows:
+The order in which the Guaranty Fund assets are applied in the event of a Clearing Member default is as follows:

-Portfolio level initial margin will be back-tested against the actual two-day price changes to ensure that initial margin requirements are performing within risk parameters.
-Back-testing results will also be presented to the Risk Committee.
-Further details of back-testing results of Clearing Member portfolios will be contained within ICE Clear Netherlands CPMI-IOSCO Public Quantitative Disclosure Standards for CCPs.
+Portfolio level Original Margin will be back-tested against the actual two-day price changes to ensure that Original Margin requirements are performing within the stated risk parameters.
+Back testing results will also be presented to the ICNL Risk Committee.
+Further details of back testing results of Clearing Member portfolios will be contained within ICE Clear Netherlands CPMI-IOSCO Public Quantitative Disclosure Standards for CCPs.